 DMS 2.0 Schedule and Phases

-States in each cohort will engage in a three-phase cycle of DMS 2.0 monitoring activities with OSEP:
+OSEP provides DMS 2.0 Resources for Grantees, including a monitoring schedule, which assigns states a monitoring cohort over the five years.
+States in each cohort will engage in a three-phase cycle of DMS 2.0 monitoring activities with OSEP.

 Additional Information from OSEP